gwg313/hugo-blog/content/posts/flake1.md

 ```bash
 nix develop
 ```
-This will give us access to the packages listed in the devShell buid inputs(go).
+This will give us access to the packages listed in the devShell buid inputs(in this case just go).
+You can find additional packages [here](https://search.nixos.org/packages) by simply adding the name in the buildInputs(these are space seperated values).

 ### Step 4: Go Project Setup:
-Let's create a basic main.go file:
+Let's create a basic main.go file, and remember you do not need go installed on your system, it is provided as a part of our new devShell environment:
 ```go
 package main